Kinto/kinto/docs/tutorials/install.rst

     wget https://raw.githubusercontent.com/Kinto/kinto/master/docker-compose.yml
     sudo docker-compose up

+Now you can:

+- Stop the containers with ``docker-compose stop``.
+- Start the containers with ``docker-compose up -d`` (``-d`` is for background/daemon).
+- Connect to PostgreSQL service with ``docker-compose exec --user postgres db psql``.
+- Install a plugin into kinto with ``docker-compose exec web pip3 install kinto-pusher``.
+- Inspect the kinto config file with ``docker-compose exec web cat /etc/kinto/kinto.ini``.

 If you want to change the settings, you need to mount a custom settings file into the *Kinto* container.
-Hopefully Docker Compose let you do that the exact same way Docker does (assuming you have created the config file ``./config/kinto.ini``):
+Hopefully Docker Compose lets you do that the exact same way Docker does (assuming you have created the config file ``./config/kinto.ini``):

 ::